 Make good use of your tablet

 Next time you’re reading an e-book and come across a word you don’t know, try highlighting it with your finger and looking for the option to look it up.
 Many tablets provide a dictionary definition in a little bubble, so you wont lose your place or have to switch between Google and your novel.
-Keep yourself up-to-date with the new words added to the dictionary in the 2010s.
+Now, read up on these nine funny words to improve your vocabulary.

 Listen to how words sound